 The red bell pepper primarily provides color to the casserole.
 Therefore, you can use green bell pepper instead of red bell pepper.
 Also, you can use green bell pepper instead of jalapeño pepper.

 Half and half adds some richness to the casserole.
 However, you can definitely substitute milk for the half and half.

 The cheese used in this casserole is a personal preference.
-I personally like the tang of extra sharp cheddar cheese and the contrast that Colby Jack provides.
+I like the tang of extra sharp cheddar cheese and the contrast Colby Jack provides.
 However, regular cheddar cheese can also be used.
 Also, you can use the same type of cheese for the top of the casserole as you use in the casserole.
 If you’d like more zip, you could use pepper jack cheese.
 Bottom line, use whatever type of cheese you like.